 Welcome to my piece of the ‘verse.

-My name is Michelle Boule and I am a Geek Librarian living in Houston, TX.
+My name is Michelle Boule and I am a writer and geek librarian living in Houston, TX.

 There are many ways to contact me here.